bahamas10/unfreeze-ps/README.md

 This program was originally written in [Node.js](http://nodejs.org), and bundled as an app with [node-webkit](https://github.com/rogerwang/node-webkit).

-This is found in the `legacy` directorie
+This is found in the `legacy` directory

 License
 -------